Five Ways to Create Shared Value

 Also, another critical success factor listed by the World Economic Forum is applying the science of organizational change.
 Change management is the connective tissue at the heart of creating shared value.
 Helping clients succeed at managing change is something Mightybytes has done for years.

 In order to meet the opportunity these times present, organizations across sectors need to become more effective at applying tools like change management, systems and design thinking, creative problem solving, and incorporating technology in thoughtful ways.
-We must integrate design, strategy, and technology to solve core business and societal problems.
+We must integrate design, strategy, and technology to solve core business and societal problems and build a more sustainable world (and we’ve written more extensively on how to get started.)
 Our collective future depends on it!